-Since property asset managers deal with numerous property data types and data entries daily, compromised data – whether data is outdated, missing, inconsistent or contain errors – becomes a common problem faced by many.
+Since property asset managers deal with several types of property data and data entries on a regular basis, compromised data quality – whether it’s obsolete, incomplete, inaccurate, or contains errors – is a common issue.

-- Create a process for maintaining property data
+- Create a process for maintaining the property data

 - Get your team onboard

 But what does this mean in practice?
 Let’s take a closer look.

 1. Create a process for maintaining property data

 The way data is recorded and stored is often one of the key causes of data problems.
 This is common in property asset management since property data is traditionally gathered from a number of sources, both internal and external.